paul-e-m/ReVue/Installation-and-setup-manual.md

 None
 ```

-The display of executed element codes and automatic determination of discipline/category/segment-specific halfway time values is currently only supported for Legacy CSS.
+The display of executed element codes and automatic determination of specific halfway time values is currently only supported for Legacy CSS.
 Similar support for Online CSS and Offline CSS is forthcoming.

-When CSS integration is set to `None`, ElementReview cannot automatically detect category, discipline, segment, or halfway timing from CSS data.
 Use the manual `HW:` dropdown in the recording/replay UI to manually select the appropriate halfway time value when halfway timing is needed.

 ### Video Source

 Turn on Demo Mode for training or demonstration purposes.
-This mode uses a locally stored video instead of an RTSP video stream as an input source.
+This mode uses a locally stored video instead of an RTSP video stream as the input source.
 The local video can be customized by replacing the file `demovideo.mp4` located in `User\AppData\Local\ElementReview\data`.

 Supported video format: